AlexHarrods/Ohio-State-University-2023-Earnings---EDA-and-Models/README.md

+Here's the text revised using "I":

+---

 # Ohio State University 2023 Earnings - EDA and Models

 ## Overview

-This project provides an exploratory data analysis (EDA) of **The Ohio State University 2023 Combined Earnings** dataset.
-It explores the structure of the data, investigates object and numerical variables, and delves into gender pay gap analysis through various visualizations and statistical techniques.
-This repository includes not only the EDA but also model implementations to identify outliers and patterns in the earnings data.
+In this project, I conduct an exploratory data analysis (EDA) of **The Ohio State University 2023 Combined Earnings** dataset.
+I examine the structure of the data, investigate both categorical and numerical variables, and explore the gender pay gap through various visualizations and statistical techniques.
+This repository includes not only my EDA but also model implementations to identify outliers and detect patterns in earnings data.

 ## About the Dataset

-The **Ohio State University 2023 Combined Earnings** dataset provides salary and position information for faculty and staff.
-The data has fields such as gender, position group, gross pay, and more.
-The analysis focuses on identifying patterns, such as gender pay disparities and position-related pay trends.
+The **Ohio State University 2023 Combined Earnings** dataset includes salary and position information for faculty and staff, with fields like gender, position group, and gross pay.
+My analysis focuses on identifying patterns, such as gender pay disparities and position-related pay trends.

-## Analyze Object Data
+## Analyzing Categorical Data

-We start by analyzing the categorical variables, focusing on the distribution of **gender** and **position groups**.
-The goal is to understand how evenly these variables are represented in the dataset.
-Then we explore how gender distribution varies across different position groups.
-We generate visualizations to uncover any observable trends or imbalances.
+I begin by analyzing the categorical variables, particularly the distributions of **gender** and **position groups**.
+My goal is to understand the representation of these categories across the dataset.
+I also explore gender distribution within different position groups, generating visualizations to reveal trends or imbalances.

-## Analyze Numerical Data
+## Analyzing Numerical Data

-We provide a detailed summary of the numerical variables in the dataset, focusing on gross pay and related earnings fields.
-Then we identify the top-paying jobs at Ohio State University, and evaluate how these earnings are distributed across various factors like gender and position.
+Next, I provide a detailed summary of the numerical variables, focusing on gross pay and related earnings fields.
+I identify the highest-paying jobs at Ohio State University and analyze how earnings are distributed by factors like gender and position.

-Gross pay is categorized into meaningful brackets, allowing us to observe the distribution of earnings across different groups.
-We calculate the **mean gross pay** by gender, evaluate **pay brackets by gender**, and look at the interaction between **gender, gross pay, and position groups**.
+I categorize gross pay into meaningful brackets to observe earnings distribution across various groups.
+Additionally, I calculate the **mean gross pay** by gender, analyze **pay brackets by gender**, and examine the interaction between **gender, gross pay, and position groups**.

-## Outliers
+## Outlier Detection

-We analyze boxplots and assess the skewness and kurtosis of the dataset to understand the distribution of the numerical variables.
-Correlation analysis is conducted to identify the relationships between key numerical variables like gross pay, regular pay, and position groups.
+To understand the distribution of numerical variables, I analyze boxplots and assess skewness and kurtosis.
+I conduct correlation analysis to explore relationships between variables like gross pay, regular pay, and position groups.

-We explore bivariate outliers by plotting **gross pay** against **regular pay** to identify any data points that deviate significantly from the general trend.

-To automate the detection of outliers, we implement the **Isolation Forest** algorithm, highlighting potential anomalies in the dataset.
+I investigate bivariate outliers by plotting **gross pay** against **regular pay** to find data points that significantly deviate from the general trend.
+To automate outlier detection, I use the **Isolation Forest** algorithm, which highlights potential anomalies in the dataset.

-## Models
+## Modeling

-This section will feature regression models used to gain further insights from the data and see how different algorithms deal with outliers.
+In this section, I implement regression models to gain further insights from the data and evaluate how different algorithms handle outliers.

 ---

 ## Conclusion

-The analysis highlights key findings about the pay structure at Ohio State University, with a focus on understanding gender pay disparities.
-The project uses both traditional EDA techniques and machine learning algorithms to provide a comprehensive analysis of the dataset.
+My analysis uncovers key insights into the pay structure at Ohio State University, particularly around gender pay disparities.
+By combining traditional EDA techniques with machine learning algorithms, I provide a comprehensive analysis of the dataset.